 - Sometimes, the National Environmental Policy Act (NEPA) process requires waiting until a certain season to address the potential presence of threatened or endangered species.
 Agency staff can proactively provide information to subrecipients to help them anticipate these delays and, where possible, complete the NEPA process during the current cycle rather than waiting for the next cycle.

 Additional policy options include adding economic development expertise to the inter-agency committee that reviews project applications, using a transparent selection process, and carefully documenting both primary and secondary economic benefits from AMLER projects.
-Policy options at the federal level include modifying funding requirements to make post-SMCRA mine-lands, which tend to be larger and more suitable for economic development, eligible for AMLER funding.
+Policy options at the federal level include modifying funding requirements to make post-SMCRA mine-lands, which tend to be larger and more suitable for economic development (PDF), eligible for AMLER funding.

 This Science Technology Legislative Note was written by Colin Dunn, JD, WVU, Ryan Nesselrodt, PhD and Dr. Deborah Stine on behalf of the Bridge Initiative for Science and Technology Policy, Leadership, and Communications.
 Please see https://scitechpolicy.wvu.edu/ or contact scitechpolicy@mail.wvu.edu for more information.